Jeff Grimes: BYU (second stint)

 In December 2017, Grimes was named the offensive coordinator at BYU, under head coach Kalani Sitake, replacing Ty Detmer.
 During his tenure at BYU, Grimes developed BYU quarterback Zach Wilson, who threw for a career-high 3,692 passing yards, 33 touchdowns and 3 interceptions with a passer rating of 196.4 in 2020.
 That season, Grimes' offense ranked 3rd nationally in scoring offense (43.5 PPG) and was the leader in yards per play (7.84).
+In 2020, Grimes was a finalist for the Broyles Award, given annually to the best assistant coach in college football.

 Baylor

 On January 4, 2021, Grimes was named the offensive coordinator at Baylor under head coach Dave Aranda, replacing Larry Fedora.
+In his first season with Baylor, Grimes was again a finalist for the Broyles Award, as Baylor posted a 12–2 record and won the Big 12 conference title.
+Afterwards the team regressed, and Grimes was dismissed following the 2023 season amidst other changes to the program.

-Bowl games
+Kansas

-Grimes has coached in seven bowl games: the 2000 Aloha Bowl, 2002 Holiday Bowl, 2005 Las Vegas Bowl, 2006 Las Vegas Bowl, 2007 Independence Bowl, 2010 Outback Bowl, 2011 BCS National Championship Game and the 2011 Chick-fil-A Bowl.
+Kansas hired Grimes in December 2023 as offensive coordinator and assistant head coach under Lance Leipold.
+He replaced Andy Kotelnicki, who departed after the season to take the same job at Penn State.

 Personal life

 Grimes graduated from UTEP in 1991 with a bachelor's degree in education, and earned a master's degree in education administration from Texas A&M in 1997, while serving as a graduate assistant.
 Grimes is married to Sheri Hermesmeyer-Grimes, a former Aggies volleyball player, and they are the parents of four children.
+His son Garrison is a long snapper who played for Baylor and BYU.